Electric power plant (CTE) Iernut is Romgaz’s SPEE Iernut Branch.

 The medium and long term objectives make the branch’s activity more efficient and promote investments targeting the following: increasing the plant’s efficiency to minimum 55%; compliance with environmental regulations regarding NOx emissions; increasing operational safety.

-Some wells resulted further to exploration drilling are located in remote areas, both far from each other and from the National Transmission System (NTS).
+Some wells resulting from exploration drilling are located at large distances among themselves and remotely from the National Transmission System (NTS).

-Each power unit has 1,5 MW, the connection to the National Energy System (NES) not being a major issue.
+Each unit has a 1.5 MW capacity and the connection to the National Electricity Grid (NEG) is not a major issue.

-The project aims at finding an alternative for gas production in remote areas where building kilometer long gathering pipelines is not worth.
+The project aims at identifying an alternative for gas production in remote wells for which the construction of tens of kilometers of gathering pipelines is not feasible.

-Commissioning of the two power production units using the gas from wells 2 and 4 Cojocna was a technological success.
+The commissioning of the two electricity production units is a technological success.